xmartlabs/xl-blog/blogs/from-react-native-to-react-js-a-developers-journey.md

 A  positive aspect of this transition was the **ease and speed of setting up a web app** compared to the time required to set up Metro + Xcode + Android Studio along with their simulators or emulators for a mobile app.
 Along with this, it's worth mentioning that setting up a web app requires significantly fewer applications and libraries compared to a mobile app.

-In summary, learning the language isn't the most challenging aspect you'll encounter in this transition; knowing RN greatly eases this process.
-However, it can lead to confusion as both languages have many similarities, such as components and styles, but they aren't exactly the same and don't function identically.
+In summary, learning the technology isn't the most challenging aspect you'll encounter in this transition; knowing RN greatly eases this process.
+However, it can lead to confusion as both frameworks have many similarities, such as components and styles, but they aren't exactly the same and don't function identically.
 Therefore, careful attention is necessary in this regard.

 ![](/images/basic-component-comparison.png)